taoo0316/taoo0316.github.io/_pages/about.md

 **```Future Plans```**

-I am keen to explore the [intersection](https://scholar.google.com/citations?user=9NkngDMAAAAJ&hl=en) between the humanities and technology. **If** I have the bandwidth for a PhD in the future, it is something I would love to get into!
+I am keen to explore the [intersection](https://scholar.google.com/citations?user=9NkngDMAAAAJ&hl=en) between the humanities and technology.
+While I do not plan on going to academia currently, **if** I have the bandwidth for a PhD in the future, it is something I would love to get into!
 That is a story for another day, though :).

 **[NEWS]**